Peddling false solutions: corporate carbon management and climate delay strategies

 Industrial pollution and green economic fitness: A complexity approach

-with Maria Enrica Virgillito and Angelica Sbardella
+with Maria Enrica Virgillito, Lorenzo Tortora and Angelica Sbardella